openspending/fiscal-data-package/specification.md

 Aggregated expenditure data (financialStatement `expenditure`, granularity `aggregated`) describes planned or executed government expenditures.
 These planned expenditures are disaggregated to at least the *functional category* level, and they can optionally be disaggregated up to the level of individual projects.

+Aggregated data is in many cases the proposed, approved or adjusted budget (but can also be an aggregated version of actual expenditure).
+For this reason there are fields in aggregated data which are not applicable to transactional data, and vice versa.

 #### Required fields

 In addition to the general required fields, aggregated expenditure data MUST include the following fields: